TheHumblePotato/Partial-Insanity/need2code.md

 ## BUGS
-1. Certain room clears don't get detected (partial solve)
-2. in image rooms, the image doesnt take the full page
+1. in image rooms, the image doesnt take the full page
-3. in image rooms, puzzles can clip out of view
+2. in image rooms, puzzles can clip out of view
-4. solving locks linked to a meta doesnt make the meta solved
+3. solving locks linked to a meta doesnt make the meta solved
-5. you need to reload the page to refresh your guesses
+4. you need to reload the page to refresh your guesses

 ## Visual
 1. locks don't looks good